 There were people of all ages (even a 6-year-old from Lucia's kindergarten class), all smiling, shivering, gearing up for the big plunge.
 It was exhilarating, thrilling, contagious.
-Suddenly, I wanted to be a part of this group of assholes.
+Suddenly, I wanted to be a part of this group.
 I wanted to start 2011 with an Arctic jump in the lake like them.
 I deliberated.
 It was so cold.
 I had no bathing suit.
 No towel.
 No car to get home.
-I'm not sure exactly how it happened, but as all of the assholes shed their down coats and fuzzy robes, I was suddenly pulling off my sweater, kicking off my clogs and stripping down to my bra and undies.
+I'm not sure exactly how it happened, but as all of the plungers shed their down coats and fuzzy robes, I was suddenly pulling off my sweater, kicking off my clogs and stripping down to my bra and undies.
 Holding the hands of my old, old, good, good friends, I ran screeching into Lake Washington.
 It was a big celebration of all of us.
 We were all brave, strong, impulsive, excited.
 And it happened to be 1/01/2011.

 I still feel the same way about New Year's resolutions.
 Why wait until January 1st to jump into change?
 That can happen any time, and it should.
 I will probably never jump into Lake Washington in the winter by myself.
 Ever.
 But I very likely will do it next year.
 And for many years to come.
 I'll hold my friends' hands, adding new ones each year, and run screeching into the ice-cold water, plunging into a New Year of more of the same.